-- Drags are more persistent relative to some past events, and strength will be slow to return. - Credit Market remains extremely sluggish. - Global recessionary conditions affect international migration, tourism and spending decisions, as well as exports. - U.S. Consumers will be responding to massive wealth destruction and tighter credit conditions. - Recovery in the Florida housing market is not anticipated to begin until the latter half of Fiscal Year 2010-11.
+- Drags are more persistent relative to some past events, and strength will be slow to return. - Credit Market remains sluggish and well above historic norms. - Global recessionary conditions affect international migration, tourism and spending decisions, as well as exports. - U.S. Consumers will be responding to massive wealth destruction and tighter credit conditions. - Recovery in the Florida housing market is not anticipated to begin until the latter half of Fiscal Year 2010-11.